 Not following the UK Data Protection Act is a breach of Girlguiding policy and may result in withdrawal of your membership.
 As a volunteer you have a legal responsibility for other people’s data, which means that you need to follow the seven data principles.

 Does this affect everyone or just registered members?

-No - because units access data on GO and as Girlguiding is the data controller we’re registered nationally.
+No - we’re registered nationally covering all units accessing data via GO.
 If you own or manage property you may have to register independently.

 Can I still use my private email address to send guiding emails?

-Yes you can but make sure you blind copy people into the email, that you don't share personal information and information you do share is secure.
+Yes but make sure to blind copy people into the email using the Bcc field to avoid sharing personal information.
 Make sure that no one else can access your email account.

 Can we send group emails with all addresses showing?

 No - you must make sure you blind copy (Bcc) people into the email.
-Never show all addresses in either the To or Cc box unless you're sending to one individual.
+Personal email addresses are personal information and a disclosure of these is a data breach.

 Can I still have a WhatsApp group/Facebook group to communicate with other members/parents?